Bonkurideepak/Bank-Application-using-JDBC/README.md

 # Bank-Application-using-JDBC
-Bank Application using JDBC by the java
+Bank Application using  libraries by the java